-Experienced professionals will teach you how to generate journalism across TV, radio, newspapers, magazines and online.
+Experienced professionals will teach you how to generate journalism across TV, radio and online.

 From day one we regard you as a student journalist, constantly seeking out your latest exclusive – fizzing with engaging multimedia content – to add to your ever-growing online portfolio.
-We have three student media outlets for you to populate - an award-winning online student news outlet that will allow you to flex your news muscle outside of your classes and work with students across all three year groups.
+We also have an award-winning online student news outlet that will allow you to flex your news muscle outside of your classes and work with students across all three year groups.

 Our course is fully accredited by the Broadcast Journalism Training Council (BJTC).

 Journalists have the exciting and challenging task of delivering engaging content to audiences 24/7.
-In this digital era, demand for quality content has never been higher, and our course will equip you with the tools and skills you need to tell your stories across a range of media platforms.
+In this digital era, demand for quality content is higher than ever, and our course will equip you with the tools and skills you need to tell your stories across a range of media platforms.

 You'll master both traditional and contemporary methods of journalism.
 From timeless news gathering and production skills to social media monitoring and mobile journalism, you'll develop a broad set of skills to help you stand out as dynamic, professional journalism graduate.

 A typical offer would be 88-112 UCAS Tariff points.

-Applicants have the opportunity to demonstrate their suitability for their chosen course through an interview.
+Applicants are required to demonstrate their suitability for the course through an interview.